Written By: Shreya Patil

 What Is BannedWhat Remains Legal

-Real-money betting platforms like StakeEsports tournaments and competitions
+Real-money betting platforms like StakeEsports tournaments registered under the National Sports Governance Act

 Casino apps with real moneyFree-to-play mobile and online games